antpas14/fantalegheEV-ui/README.md

 This is a basic UI for the fantalegheEV project.
 Refer to this [fantalegheEV-api](https://github.com/antpas14/fantalegheEV-api) for more information.

 ### Sites screenshots
-UI is quite basic and just requires the league name
+UI is quite basic and just requires the league name to be passed through the form

 ![Homepage](docs/images/fantaleghe_empty.png)